Below is an in-depth look at how Hungary’s national debt is calculated, what its credit ratings are, and how its government raises loans.

-The OECD includes all of the debts of the public sector of a country, which includes state-owned agencies and utilities, such as the national rail service.
-The OECD worked out a debt to GDP ratio for Hungary of 91.8% at the end of 2017.
+The OECD includes all the public sector debts of a country, which includes state-owned agencies and utilities, such as the national rail service.
+The OECD worked out a debt-to-GDP ratio for Hungary of 83.2% at the end of 2020.

 The ratings given by the three main credit rating agencies is shown below.

 A credit rating in the B range is not so good and doesn’t compare favorably with the ratings of other EU nations.